- Bank Supervision

 Honors Attorney Program

-The OCC’s Honors Attorney Program is a one-year program, followed by full-time employment, which provides substantive assignments while exposing the attorney to the breadth and depth of the practice areas within the OCC’s Law Department.
+The OCC’s Honors Attorney Program is a developmental program, of one year followed by full-time employment, which provides substantive assignments while exposing the attorney to the breadth and depth of the practice areas within the OCC’s Law Department.

-During the one-year program, Honors Attorneys will learn about the diverse practice areas in the Law Department.
-Assignments will vary with practice area and may include taking a sworn statement, drafting an enforcement action, interpreting federal law or regulations, providing legal counsel to examiners, and analyzing the impact of current legislation on the institutions the OCC supervises.
-At the end of the first year, the Honors Attorney will have the opportunity to provide input into the attorney’s assignment within one of the headquarters’ practice areas.
-If the need exists, Honors Attorneys may have an opportunity to relocate to a District Office.
+Honors Attorneys learn about the diverse practice areas in the Law Department.
+Assignments vary with practice area and may include taking a sworn statement, drafting an enforcement action, interpreting federal law or regulations, providing legal counsel to examiners, and analyzing the impact of current legislation on the institutions the OCC supervises.
+At the end of the first year, the Honors Attorney has the opportunity to provide input into the attorney’s assignment within one of the headquarters’ practice areas.
+If the departmental need exists, Honors Attorneys may have an opportunity to relocate to a District Office.

 4D Guiding Principles